 Spectrum Women Magazine Submission Guidelines

-Spectrum Women is an online magazine and community dedicated to women who are uniquely different.
-Our approach is to bring to our readers inspiring women of all ages who have had a different outlook on life in a positive and unique way.
+Spectrum Women is an online magazine and community dedicated to women and identifying females who are uniquely different.
+Our approach is to bring to our readers articles, stories and interviews from women of all ages who have had a different outlook on life in a positive and unique way.

-Our online magazine embraces diversity and the differing ideals we all have but with one common goal, to bring together a wealth of knowledge and strength in being the unique women we are.
+Our online magazine embraces diversity and the differing ideals we all have but with one common goal, to bring together a wealth of knowledge and strength in being the unique people we are.

 Spectrum Women magazine and online community is looking for inspirational stories and writers who would love to be involved in this project.
 We would love to hear your suggestions and thoughts on what you would like to contribute or areas that you would like us to cover.